ucsb-cs148/w25/_lab/lab02.md

 **Graded ({{page.num}}-T)**: towards the team part of your grade for {{page.num}}.

 This part of the team grade is for the mechanics of:
-* (10 pts) naming a retro leader for the [lab03](https://ucsb-cs148.github.io/w25/lab/lab03/)) retro and record their name in your new LEADERSHIP.md file (described in [lect04](https://ucsb-cs148.github.io/w25/lectures/lect04/)).
+* (10 pts) naming a retro leader for [lab03](https://ucsb-cs148.github.io/w25/lab/lab03/) retro and record their name in your new LEADERSHIP.md file (described in [lect04](https://ucsb-cs148.github.io/w25/lectures/lect04/)).
 Also list there the leaders for previous and scheduled Sprint planning meetings, and other major coordination meetings.
 * (10 pts) your LEARNING.md file (described in [lect04](https://ucsb-cs148.github.io/w25/lectures/lect04/)) is filled with information about your tech stack background and learning trajectory.
 </div>